 The lowa Academic Standards for Science outline the standards for students, detailing what they should understand and be able to do through their science education.
 These standards are informed by the Framework for K-12 Science Education (National Academies, 2012) developed by the National Research Council.
 This framework identifies three key dimensions that together provide a high-quality science education.
-In Iowa, these dimensions are referred to as science practices, disciplinary content, and conceptual frames.
-By integrating these dimensions, students gain context for scientific content, understand how scientific knowledge is acquired, and see the connections between different scientific concepts across disciplines.
+In Iowa, these dimensions are referred to as science practices, disciplinary core ideas, and crosscutting concepts.
+By integrating these dimensions, students gain context for scientific content, make sense of how scientific knowledge is acquired, and see the connections between different scientific concepts across disciplines.

-Practices in science empower students to engage in the processes of scientific inquiry and engineering design, fostering critical thinking and problem-solving skills that are crucial in today's complex world.
+Science and engineering practices (SEPs) empower students to engage in the processes of scientific inquiry and engineering design, fostering critical thinking and problem-solving skills that are crucial in today's complex world.
 By actively participating in these practices, students not only learn scientific concepts but also develop a deeper understanding of how science works in real-world contexts, making the learning process more relevant and applicable to their lives.
 Science literacy empowers individuals to make informed decisions about their health, environment, and technology, improving personal well-being and societal engagement.
 It fosters critical thinking and problem-solving skills, enabling communities to address complex challenges like public health and technological advancements.

 The integration of these dimensions allows students to connect knowledge across different scientific disciplines, promoting a holistic understanding of the natural world.
-Disciplinary content focuses on the fundamental concepts within each science area, while conceptual frames highlight universal themes that link various disciplines, such as cause and effect or systems thinking.
+Disciplinary core ideas (DCIs) focus on the fundamental concepts within each science area, while crosscutting concepts (CCCs) highlight universal themes that link various disciplines, such as cause and effect or systems thinking.
 This interconnected approach encourages students to think critically about scientific phenomena, see the relationships between different ideas, and apply their learning across various contexts.
 Ultimately, these three dimensions work together to prepare students for future scientific endeavors, lifelong learning, and informed citizenship in an increasingly scientific and technological society.